 - If you had no "substantial control" over the arrangements for the trip.
 For example, if you must stay over a weekend outside the U.S. for business meetings on both Friday and Monday, you can't very well go back to your tax home just for the weekend.

 - If you travel outside the U.S. for more than a week, your trip can be considered entirely for business, even if you combine business and personal activities.

 - If you spend less than 25% of your time on personal activities during the trip.

 - Your trip can be considered entirely for business if you can establish that vacation was not a major consideration, even if you had control over the trip arrangements.

 To determine percentages, divide the total number of days on the trip by the number of personal days.

-More on the IRS Regulations on Business Travel
+More on the IRS Regulations

 The IRS regulations are much more complicated than described in this article.
 For more details on deductions for business travel, see IRS publication 463.
 For additional information on business travel expenses, see this article with answers to commonly asked questions about business travel expense deductions.

-Disclaimer This article is only a general discussion of this subject and is not intended to be tax or legal advice.
+The Balance does not provide tax, investment, or financial services and advice.
+This article is only a general discussion of this subject and is not intended to be tax or legal advice.
 Check with your business tax professional before taking deductions.